wyw1225/BladelessDrone/README.md

 ### Milestone 3 Due: Nov 7
 - [ ] Yingwen: Design a way to compare the noise and safety between traditional drones and AeroOval.
 Do the comparison of noise and flying performances between conventional drones and AeroOval through CFD simulation.
-- [ ] Mengmei: Build prototypes to test and verify the operation of the proposed bladeless UAV in two areas: control systems and hardware/software used.
-The bladeless UAV is expected to essentially have the same control system as a quadcopter, which can control  the pitch, roll, and yaw of the device.
-Determine the components for the test platform.
-Then test our proposed model in terms of aviation time, height, noise level and weight lifting thresholds and modify our model accordingly.
+- [ ] Mengmei: Perform aerodynamics and aeroacoustics analysis using CFD technique on three models with different slit width.
+Simulate conventional UAV noise (individually or in a swarm) in CFD.

 ### Milestone 4 Due: Nov 21
 - [ ] Yingwen: Examine the valuable data that we're able to retrieve from the simulation, think about our model’s limitations and conclude our research.
 Compose the final paperwork.